isa-med-sys/isa-hospital-be/README.md

-# Medical Equipment Contracts
+# Medical Hospital

 ## Description
-Welcome to our specialized application designed exclusively for hospitals, streamlining the process of equipment procurement through convenient monthly contracts.
+This is a specialized application designed exclusively for hospitals, streamlining the process of equipment procurement through convenient monthly contracts.
 This exterior app serves as a seamless bridge, facilitating efficient communication with the main backend system via message queue.

 This application is tailored to meet the unique needs of hospitals seeking a hassle-free solution for ordering essential equipment on a monthly basis.